pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 (this is also the order in which they are presented in [cppreference](https://en.cppreference.com/w/cpp/language/function_template))

+### SFINAE

+- "SFINAE'ing out function templates"
+- aka "disabling function templates for certain constraints"
+- aka "ignoring function templates during overload resolution"
+- aka "function template shall not participate in overload resolution if" (phrase often used in the standard)

 ### Non-type Template Parameters

 - represents a value rather than a type